 - Put your savings on automatic with direct deposit from your employer.
 Allocate a portion of your income to go directly to a savings account.
 What you don’t see, you don’t miss.

-- Keep track your spending.
+- Keep track of your spending.
 Online banking offers tools and alerts giving you 24/7 access to your accounts.
 Download a mobile app that keeps track of your spending.
 Know where your money goes.

 - Get the family involved.
 It is easier to save when everyone is excited and working towards the same goal.

-- Get the most for your money with a high interest savings account.
+- Get the most for your money with a high-interest savings account.

 Use your new bank to become a homeowner or investor